Mashpoe/c-hashmap/readme.md

 ### Key Lifetime

 Keys will not be copied when adding an entry to the hashmap.
-It's unsafe to free the contents of a key that was passed to `hashmap_set()` before you're done using a hashmap.
+It's unsafe to free a key that is currently being used in a hashmap entry.
 If you need to copy a key so it will last for the entire lifetime of the hashmap, you must do that yourself (e.g. using [`strcpy()`](https://en.cppreference.com/w/c/string/byte/strcpy) or [`memcpy()`](https://en.cppreference.com/w/c/string/byte/memcpy)).
 If you need to free any keys that you copied over to the hashmap, read the "[Cleaning Up](#cleaning-up)" section below.

 ## Getting Values From Keys